DatabayAG/AntragoGradeOverview/README.md

 4. Select **Plugins** in **Extending ILIAS** inside the **Administration** main menu.
 5. Search for the **AntragoGradeOverview** plugin in the list of plugin and choose **Install** from the **Actions** drop down.
 6. Choose **Activate** from the **Actions** dropdown.

 ---

+## Usage

+1. Open the plugin configuration
+2. Open the **Grades CSV Import** Tab and upload a .csv file.
+3. In the table below a new entry will be added that shows the import history.
+4. See [images](#images) on where to find Grades overview for your account based on the ILIAS version

+---